thephoeron/LLTHW/book/1-04-0-lists.md

 0
 ```

-This isn't any more efficient (in the run-time sense) than `cdr` traversal, but is shorter to write if you need to access some deeper list element.
+This isn't any more efficient (in the run-time sense) than `cdr` traversal, but is shorter to write if you need to access some deeper list element in a flat list.

 ## Exercise 1.4.15